mrpejker/cardano-e2e-example/tutorial/server_side/business_logic.rst

   valueToSender EscrowInfo{..} = assetClassValue rAssetClass rAmount

-For resolving an escrow, the transaction signer must be the `Receiver`, and function :code:`signerIsReceiver` should be used when validating.
+To resolve an escrow, the transaction signer must be the `Receiver`, and :code:`signerIsReceiver` should be used when validating.
 In addition to that, the transaction must pay to the sender the corresponding value specified in the `EscrowInfo`.
 The function :code:`valueToSender` should be used for computing that value at the moment of